Why Childhood Bone Fractures Are Complicated Injuries

 Children also have more difficulty explaining how the accident happened.
 Our skilled personal injury lawyers work with your child to help them explain how a car accident, slip and fall, or any other type of accident happened.

-At Philbrook Law Office, our Vancouver and Battle Ground, WA personal injury lawyers understand the unique challenges involved with childhood injuries.
+At Philbrook Law, our Vancouver and Battle Ground, WA personal injury lawyers understand the unique challenges involved with childhood injuries.
 We work with the parents or guardians of the child to file the claim on the child’s behalf.
 Our lawyers work with your doctors to properly assess what treatment is needed, when the breaks may be permanent, and your child’s pain and suffering.
 We demand compensation for all your child’s economic and personal damages.

 To talk with a respected personal injury lawyer in Vancouver or Battle Ground, WA, call us at 360-695-3309 or complete our contact form to schedule an appointment.
 We represent children who are hurt in accidents on a contingency fee basis.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.